arey-pranay/Latest_BackendNotes/README.md

 ---

+Body vs Params vs Query
+Body:

+The body is used to send data in a POST, PUT, PATCH request.

+It is typically used for complex data (e.g., user details in JSON format).

+In Express, you access the body using req.body.

+Example:

+json
+Copy
+Edit
+{
+  "name": "John Doe",
+  "email": "john@example.com"
+}
+Params:

+URL parameters are part of the URL and are typically used for identifying a specific resource.

+They are part of the route, and can be accessed using req.params.

+Example:

+js
+Copy
+Edit
+app.get('/user/:id', (req, res) => {
+  const { id } = req.params;
+  res.send(`User ID: ${id}`);
+});
+URL: /user/123

+Query:

+Query parameters are passed in the URL and are used to filter data or add additional options to the request.

+They are part of the URL after the ? and can be accessed via req.query.

+Example:

+js
+Copy
+Edit
+app.get('/search', (req, res) => {
+  const { name } = req.query;
+  res.send(`Searching for user: ${name}`);
+});
+URL: /search?name=John

+Key Differences
+Body: Used for complex data (sent with POST, PUT).

+Params: Part of the URL, typically used for specific resources (/user/:id).

+Query: Used for optional filters or parameters that are added to the URL (/search?name=John).

+---

 This README contains detailed step-by-step explanation and line-by-line comments.
 You can now run a full-stack backend project with MongoDB and Node.js confidently. 🎉

 https://youtu.be/vfaRzV3P92o?si=xQILZ0bGrGYD7PhR